 - Count people at the facility and memorize the number of people present at a certain time.

-- Allow to develop customized movement detectors for specific operations like machinery warehouse, construction operations, oil rigs operations and others.
+- Develop customized movement detectors for specific operations like machinery warehouse, construction operations, oil rigs operations and others.

 - Combine data from electrical equipment, machinery, oil rig sensors and others with people activities from cameras to detect complex cases